iov-one/iov-core/docs/KeyBase.md

 Contains a list of addresses a user has interacted with, or added for frequent use.

-- AddContact: Adds a contact to a `UserProfile` with the specified information.
+- AddContact: Adds a contact to a `AddressBook` with the specified information.
 EX: `chain:address:humanName`
-- DeleteContact: Deletes a contact from a `UserProfile`
+- DeleteContact: Deletes a contact from a `AddressBook`
 - GetContact: Returns the `chain:address:humanName` for use in the application.

 ## Keyring

-The `Keyring` acts as a central loop, which holds all of the `User`'s `KeyringEntry`s.
-A `Keyring` indicates which algorithm is in use for all the `KeyringEntry`s that it contains.
-This is a `1:N` relation inside of a `UserProfile`, where `N` is each cryptographic algorithm.
+The `Keyring` acts as a central loop, which holds all of the `UserProfile`'s `KeyringEntry`s.
+A `Keyring` contains all of the `KeyringEntry`s that as user has added.
+This is a `1:1` relation inside of a `UserProfile`.

 - GetKeyringEntry: Returns a requested `KeyringEntry`'s details, such as `PublicIdentity` or `PublicPersonality`
 - AddKeyringEntry: Adds a new `KeyringEntry` to the `Keyring`.